z-------------/CPod/README.md

 </div>
 <br>

-**NOTE: Cumulonimbus is very much a work in progress.
+**NOTE: CPod is very much a work in progress.
 Please expect bugs.**

 A review by *OMG!
 Ubuntu!*: [A Terrific Podcast Client with a Terrible Name](http://www.omgubuntu.co.uk/2017/11/cumulonimbus-electron-podcast-client)